SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/ForTeachers/forTeachers.md

 - M2-3 Test-Driven Development
 - M2-4 Xtreme Test-Driven Development: Getting a productivity boost

-Finally if time allows it we present some of the lectures presented in Section *@OOD@*.
+Finally, if time allows it we present some of the lectures presented in Section *@OOD@*.
 We focus in particular on the following 3 lectures:

 - M1-1 Essence of Dispatch: Taking Pharo Booleans as Example